 The hallway is quiet, too quiet for the awkward shuffle Lucas still couldn't help carrying himself with.
 Claus is wandering down the stairs when he catches a hint of bright red and yellow out of the living room's window, and strides the rest of the way in long, purposeful steps.

-In retrospective, it was still pretty unobservant of him to completely pass by Ninten, who stood in open view by the coffee table, but the brown-haired boy didn't seem to notice him until then either, so he supposes they can call that a null round.
+In retrospective, it was still pretty unobservant of him to completely pass by Ninten, who stood in open view by the coffee table, but the black-haired boy didn't seem to notice him until then either, so he supposes they can call that a null round.

 "Everyone is, apparently," he says in an even tone, not at all surprised when he confirms that it's both Lucas and Ness who sit outside, on the fence.